smallhadroncollider/taskell/roadmap.md

 - Sub-task count not visible on last item in a list longer than the vertical height
 - Pressing Enter on empty list shows an subtasks box with an error
 - Empty tasks - i.e. just a space - don't show up
+- No obvious way to know if there are more items in a list off-screen

 ## To Do